Paul1nh0/jsh/PatchTuesday/README.md

 ![](pics/sn2.PNG)

 # Summery
-to sum up i woke up to latest patch tuesday with both my bugs fixed. i have lost my bounty that could have helped mr a lot in life. i have lost my sanity handling the case directly with msrc. i have lost my acknowledgment for my hard work and efforts.
+to sum up i woke up to latest patch tuesday with both my bugs fixed. i have lost my bounty that could have helped me a lot in life. i have lost my sanity handling the case directly with msrc. i have lost my acknowledgment for my hard work and efforts.

 # TimeLine: